-> Employers knowing what matters most to their workers
+- Employers knowing what matters most to their workers

-Employers generous to their teams
+- Employers generous to their teams

-Good communication of company mission
+- Good communication of company mission

-Clear standards for workers
+- Clear standards for workers

-Transparency on all matters
+- Transparency on all matters

-Nurturing growth of individual employees
+- Nurturing growth of individual employees

-Celebrations of employee milestones
+- Celebrations of employee milestones

-Personal interest in workers
+- Personal interest in workers

-They also found that opportunities for workers to express their needs in relation to improving the workplace was vital.
+They also found that opportunities for workers to express their needs in relation to improving the workplace were vital.
 Yet, that last point comes with a bit of a glitch.
 What is that?
 Many of us know that we feel workplace stress and may even understand why it is happening.
 And even if we could express our feelings on such matters, there is not always a remedy that can be implemented.

 As an example, let’s say that your company is a bit understaffed and everyone has to take on a bit more work until a new hire or two is onboarded.
 There is not much to be done until that occurs.
 Maybe there is a co-worker who is a bit of a negative or skeptical person who brings the mood down when they enter into a conversation.
 That too is something most would have to simply weather, and often for many years!